-If you need to know how to apply for SSI in North Carolina, read on.
+If you need to know how to apply for Social Security Disability in North Carolina, read on.
 The Bishop Law Firm represents disability clients in Raleigh and surrounding areas of NC.
-We do not get paid unless you win and we offer free case reviews by phone, (919) 615-3095. or you can start your free case review online now.
+We do not get paid unless you win!
+We offer free case reviews by phone, (919) 615-3095. or you can start your free case review online now.

 Types of Social Security Disability Benefits

-SSA offers two types of benefits for disability claimants: Social Security Disability Insurance Benefits (SSDI) and Supplemental Security Income (SSI).
-SSDI is based on the credits from the work you have done in your life while Supplemental Security Income is a need based program.
+SSA (in general) offers two types of disability benefits: Social Security Disability Insurance Benefits (SSDI) and Supplemental Security Income (SSI).
+SSDI is based on the credits from the work you have done in your life, while SSI is a need based program.

-SSI is for children and, generally, adults with few resources/limited income that have not worked full time for five of the last ten years.
-After you apply, you must be found disabled under SSA’s Five Step Sequential Evaluation before you are entitled to either benefit.
+SSI is for children and adults with few resources/limited income that have not worked full time for five of the last ten years.

-One way to apply for Supplemental Security Income in NC is to call your local Social Security Office and set up an appointment to file an initial claim.
+One way to apply for disability in North Carolina is to call your local Social Security Office and set up an appointment to file an initial claim by telephone.
 This is the method that most of my clients use.
+You will need this information to apply for disability benefits.

-The Social Security Administration also has an online application for SSI but you must meet certain criteria to file online.
-You are eligible to a SSI application online if you: (via SSA )
+The Social Security Administration also has an online application for SSDI, but for SSI you must meet certain criteria to file online.
+You are eligible to file an SSI application online if you: (via SSA )

 Are between the ages of 18 and 65;